mariohmol/ng-brazil/README.md

 #### Using Masks

-If you would like to use masks import module, install:
+If you would like to use masks install the module:

 `npm i -S angular2-text-mask text-mask-addons`

+And import to your main app:

 ```ts
 import { TextMaskModule } from 'angular2-text-mask';